 to the muscles.
 This property of the Achilles tendon demands great mechanical strength, flexibility and elasticity.
 Achilles tendinopathy can happen both in an acute and chronic manner, by a single and substantial trauma or gradual overuse where the tendon is unable to cope with the constant overloading.
 These cause miniature tears of different sizes in the tendon.
 Severe trauma can cause rupture of the tendon where a popping or snapping sound of the tendon may be heard.
 This is then followed by a sudden onset of sharp pain and loss of strength and function which makes lifting the heel off the ground extremely difficult or impossible.

-Women have about four times as many foot problems as men.
+Women have about four times as many foot conditions as men.